ghqor25/aws-cdk-custom-build-deploy-static-website/README.md

 ## Caution
 - If you want to change build image, check runtime compatible.
-- This custom Codepipeline will be executed when creation, but not when update.
+- This custom Codepipeline will be executed once when creation, but not when update.
 After creation, it will be only triggered by Source Action defined in Source Stage.

 ## CodePipeline Description